eclipse-hono/hono/site/content/deployment/openshift.md

 ### Extract certificates

-In order to connect the external consumer to Enmasse, we need to extract the certificate which messaging enpoint of EnMasse uses.
+In order to connect the external consumer to Enmasse, we need to extract the certificate which messaging endpoint of EnMasse uses.
 This allows to validate the connection to the endpoint and encrypt the communication using TLS.

 The following command extracts the certificate of the endpoint (not the key):